FilipaGo/payup-app-prototype/README.md

 With the increasing digitalization of our society, consumers’ habits and expectations have been rapidly changing.
 The trend of instant access to goods and services, mainly through mobile phones, has driven the growth of real-time payments, fast (instant) and simple.

-> Customers make increasingly use of these online and mobile channels to buy goods and services at anytime and anywhere.
+> Customers make increasingly use of these online and mobile channels to buy goods and services at any time and anywhere.
 These developments contribute to the expectation for a faster (or real-time) finality and/or confirmation of the payment.
 (EPC Report to the ERPB — Euro Retail Payments Board — on Instant Payments)

 Millennials are busy bees and have very active social lives.
 They need a more efficient way to manage shared expenses and pay their friends without worrying about doing the math or knowing IBAN numbers.